dsaidgovsg/terraform-modules/modules/fluentd/README.md

 By default, `fluentd` is configured to match tags from logs sent from the example configuration provided in the [`td-agent`](../td-agent) module.
 See the module for more information on how to configure your instances to forward logs to fluentd.
+It also match logs tagged with `docker.*` for your Nomad jobs.

 You can change the matched tags with the `fluentd_match` variable.